Recognising and creating a safe bird environment

 Tim Oldfield writes, “While it is a common perception that birds are very susceptible to infections and diseases, many of my patients have become unwell due to exposures and toxins in the family home.
 What adds to the stress of these visits is that most of the time the cause of illness could have been prevented with a little knowledge and fore-thought on the part of the owner.”

-The following list of items are several problems around households that have led to illness and even death of birds – especially since birds are so curious.
+The list below will give you an idea of dangerous items around your home have led to illness and even death of birds – especially since birds are so curious.
 In addition to curiosity, our pet birds are armed with some pretty powerful beaks, known to destroy and help them get into things they shouldn’t.

 - Electrical Cords